Mark O'Connor (b. August 5, 1961, Seattle, Washington)

 All six band members possess charisma that, when combined onstage, ensnares audiences from start to finish.
 All are masters of their instruments, all improvise as readily as they play parts in counterpoint, all can sing, and all move about the stage in a free but gripping choreography.
 Kate’s beautiful and powerful voice belies her age.
 Forrest’s songwriting is at once poetic and accessible.
 Maggie’s violin playing blends effortlessly with her husband’s, so much so that, at times, the two sound like one player.
 Joe rips solos on the acoustic guitar as though he were playing electric.
 Geoff arcos high as commandingly as he grooves low.
 And Mark, of course, does things on the fiddle that has Paganini turning in his grave.
 He has also returned to the guitar leaving audiences awestruck over the iconic musician’s artistry all over again.

-If the band’s first year was a flash flood, their second will be a calculated, steady rise.
-They are touring throughout summer and fall 2017 in support of O’Connor Band Live!, performing an array of original songs, classics, and barnburners that require versatility and a depth of musical knowledge that most bands on the scene today – on any scene, for that matter – simply don’t have.
+If the band’s first three years were a flash flood, their next few will be a calculated, steady rise.
+They continue to perform select engagements, doing an array of original songs, classics, and barnburners that require versatility and a depth of musical insight that few bands on the scene today can match.